IMMC-UWaterloo/ARCGen/README.md

 Additionally, MATLAB code suggestions or 'intellisense' has been added to provide the user with on-the-fly help on inputs and name-value arguments.

-- envelop splitting now uses a ray-polygon interception algorithm
+- envelope splitting now uses a ray-polygon interception algorithm
 - Added code suggestions.

 ## R2022b